chandankushwahaa/devOps/sybaseASE.md

 4.  **Intent Lock**:
     -   Indicates a transaction’s intent to lock a resource at a lower granularity (e.g., table-level intent lock for row-level locking).
     -   Ensures hierarchical locking consistency (e.g., table → page → row).
-#### Locking Granularity

--   **Row-Level Locking**: Locks individual rows, minimizing contention for concurrent transactions.
--   **Page-Level Locking**: Locks an entire data page (default in older versions or specific configurations).
--   **Table-Level Locking**: Locks the entire table, used for operations like CREATE INDEX or when explicitly requested.
--   Configured via sp_configure or table-level options (LOCK TABLE).

-#### Impact on Performance

--   **Concurrency**: Row-level locking improves concurrency but increases overhead.
-Page-level locking is less granular but faster for bulk operations.
--   **Deadlocks**: Occur when transactions wait for each other’s locks.
-Sybase detects and resolves deadlocks by rolling back one transaction.
--   **Isolation Levels**: Higher isolation levels (e.g., Level 3) use more restrictive locking, reducing concurrency but ensuring data consistency.

 >Use `sp_who` to view active transactions and `sp_lock` to inspect locks.
 ```sql